 This role will require a commitment of 37.5 hours a week, the equivalent of a full-time position.
 Volunteers may be required to work weekends but will only be required to work the equivalent of five days out of a seven-day week.
 The role will be physically demanding and require a high level of fitness, including ability to walk long distances over challenging terrain and in all weathers.
-Field anaesthetics will be conducted in a mobile clinic in a small van, necessitating working in a relatively confined space.
+For example, when assisting in monitoring of released wildcats, the team may trek at a faster than average pace, over steep inclines, at distances of up to 10km over rough terrain (forest, moorland, peatland etc.).